arcapix/gpfsapi-examples/README.md

 increase_inodes.py                - Increasing the inodes for an Independent Fileset via basic rules

+inode_scan.py                     - Perform an inode scan to collect file metadata, using CLib

 list_migrated_files.py            - List of files which are migrated (read-managed)

+list_processing_file_sizes.py     - List processing rule to scan a directory tree and write file paths and sizes to a file.

 project_creation.py               - Creates a project consisting of a multiple Filesets within a Fileset
                                     (Independent or Dependent) utilising a config file